meta_pixel

 Special Feature: A Beloved Nursing Home, from “To See Each Other”

 We're sharing an episode of “To See Each Other,” about a question that’s SUPER-relevant to this show: How do we pay for long-term care, like nursing homes?
 To See Each Other aims to complicate the narrative about small-town Americans.
 In this new season, host George Goehl heads to Lincoln County, Wisconsin — population, 28,000-and-some.
 And home to a publicly-run nursing home with a 5-star quality rating from the feds.
 A conservative county board plans to sell the home to a private operator, but senior citizens aren’t having it.
 They show up to board meetings, march in the Labor Day parade, and fight with… their last breath.
 George goes deep into questions of aging in America, public versus private versions of long-term care, and the nuts and bolts of organizing.
 The show aims to put you in a fighting mood, and to think differently about aging.
-Hosted on Acast.
-See acast.com/privacy for more information.
+See omnystudio.com/listener for privacy information.

 Transcribed - Published: 1 October 2024